Anyline nabs $20M to automate mobile data capture for enterprises

 Growth

-Anyline, which claims 250 customers from across the private and public sectors including PepsiCo, Edison, and Swisscom, has been doubling down on its global expansion efforts of late.
-While its official HQ remains in its native Vienna, Anyline opened its U.S. headquarters in Boston last year after closing its $12 million series A round of funding, then earlier this year it expanded into the U.S. retail sector.
+Anyline, which claims 250 customers from across the private and public sectors — including PepsiCo, Edison, and Swisscom — has been doubling down on its global expansion efforts.
+While its official HQ remains in its native Vienna, Anyline opened its U.S. headquarters in Boston last year after closing its $12 million series A round of funding.
+And then earlier this year it expanded into the U.S. retail sector.
 According to Kinigadner, U.S. business now accounts for around 40% of his company’s revenue.

-With another $20 million in the bank, Anyline is better positioned to compete against other well-financed competitors such as Scandit, which closed a $80 million financing round last year.
-But more importantly, it’s now well-financed to capitalize on a demand that has gone through the roof over the past 15 months, driven in part by the rapid uptake of contactless technologies due to the COVID-19 crisis — this has been particularly pronounced in hospitality, with hotels leveraging Anyline’s ID-scanning smarts to enable contactless check-ins, while retailers too have been keen to embrace Anyline.
+With another $20 million in the bank, Anyline is better positioned to compete against well-financed competitors such as Scandit, which closed a $80 million round last year.
+But more importantly, it’s now positioned to capitalize on demand that has gone through the roof over the past 15 months, driven in part by the rapid uptake of contactless technologies during the COVID-19 crisis.
+This trend has been particularly pronounced in hospitality, with hotels leveraging Anyline’s ID-scanning smarts to enable contactless check-ins, and retailers have also been keen to embrace Anyline.

 “Over the past 15 months, demand for mobile data capture solutions has surged across multiple industries,” Kinigadner explained.
-“The surge in popularity for socially distanced retail experiences, including curbside pickup, scan-and-go and click-and-collect, also drove demand from retailers for mobile scanning technology.”
+“The surge in popularity for socially distanced retail experiences, including curbside pickup, scan-and-go, and click-and-collect, also drove demand from retailers for mobile scanning technology.”

-Since its last raise, Anyline also launched Anyline Trainer, which makes it easier for companies to train their own custom OCR system “in hours” by uploading their own set of training image.
+Since its last raise, Anyline also launched Anyline Trainer, which makes it easier for companies to train their own custom OCR system “in hours” by uploading their own set of training images.

-Anyline’s latest cash injection was led by Digital+ Partners, with participation from Project A, Senovo, Johann ‘Hansi’ Hansmann, and Push Ventures.
+Anyline’s latest cash injection was led by Digital+ Partners, with participation from Project A, Senovo, Johann “Hansi” Hansmann, and Push Ventures.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: